Rating: ![]()

 Lupin III: The Castle of Cagliostro is a marvelous film with enough whimsical action, playful adventure, and satisfying plot to appeal to viewers of almost any age, so long as they've got a little of that youthful rogue in spirit.

-That said, there are three entirely different (and somewhat contradictory) lenses through which you can look at it: As a Miyazaki film; as part of the decades-long Lupin III franchise; or entirely on its own, as a standalone all-ages action-adventure.
+That said, there are three entirely different (and somewhat contradictory) lenses through which you can look at The Castle of Cagliostro: As a Miyazaki film; as part of the decades-long Lupin III franchise; or entirely on its own, as a standalone all-ages action-adventure.
 It's hard to argue that the film isn't memorable, but exactly how successful it is depends a great deal on what you're comparing it to.
 I happen to be fond of each of these categories of anime independently, so I'll go ahead and try looking at the movie through three different pairs of fan-glasses.

 Castle of Cagliostro certainly has everything you could ask for in a Miyazaki film: Lush European scenery, fanciful action, a hint of pure-hearted romance, and a solidly-constructed plot that skips along at a brisk pace but also takes the time to slow down for an occasional touching moment.
-And, true to form, when he tugs at the heartstrings, he does it almost effortlessly--there are no orchestral swells or tearful close-ups, just small, heartfelt moments that stand on their own.
+And, true to form, when he tugs at the heartstrings, he does it almost effortlessly--there are no orchestral swells or tearful close-ups, just small, heartfelt moments allowed to stand on their own.
 If there's anything to complain about, it's the Miyazaki-stock characters: The Count is his consummate confident evildoer, and the naive--but still strong-willed--Clarise bears a remarkable physical resemblance to Clara (from Heidi, Girl of the Alps) among others.

 This is probably why, as a Lupin III film, The Castle of Cagliostro seems to be missing something.
 It certainly has the wild action, gadgets, and skin-of-the-teeth escapes that Lupin III fans know and love, but it's just a little too clean.
-Miyazaki's Lupin be a womanizer by reputation, but he's too much the dashing rogue--he just doesn't have the lust in his eyes, or that touch of smarmy greed in his heart.
-Fujiko, likewise, may be as competent as ever, but that sense of competition is missing.
+Miyazaki's Lupin may be a womanizer by reputation, but he's too much the dashing rogue--he just doesn't have the lust in his eyes, or that touch of smarmy greed in his heart.
+Fujiko, likewise, may be as competent as ever, but the sense of competition and sexual tension is missing.
 Plus, to put it as bluntly as I can, she's wearing too much; sexuality-as-a-tool has always been an integral part of her character, and it's nowhere to be found here.
-Jigen and particularly Goemon get left out of much of the plot, but that's not unusual.
+Jigen and particularly Goemon also get left out of much of the plot, but that's not unusual.

 If I pretend I know nothing about Miyazaki or Lupin III (not difficult, as I first saw the Streamline dub of the film long before I had even heard of either), the analysis is much easier: A positively fantastic light-hearted adventure that grabs you with the opening scene and doesn't let go until the credits roll.
 The action is, perhaps, a tad "childish" for my taste--for all the swordplay and gunfire, there's barely a drop of blood, and it's not clear if any of the legions of henchmen are even seriously injured.
 There are, similarly, a couple of sight gags that didn't do anything for me.
 But that's a nitpick, and I was largely too busy cheering for the heroes to care.